On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

 \section{Introduction}

-Temporal graphs are graphs whose edges are only present at certain points in time.
-These graphs have received significant attention for their ability to model dynamic networks, such as transportation, communication, social, and robotic networks.
-Formally, a temporal graph can be represented by a labeled graph $\G=(G,\lambda)$ where $G=(V,E)$ is a standard finite graph (directed or undirected) called the \emph{\foot}.
+Temporal graphs have received significant attention for their ability to model dynamic networks, such as transportation, communication, social, and robotic networks.
+Formally, a temporal graph can be represented by a labeled graph~$\G=(G,\lambda)$ where~$G=(V,E)$ is a standard finite graph (directed or undirected) called the \emph{\foot}.
 The labeling function $\lambda : E \to 2^{\mathbb{N}}$ assigns one or several \emph{time labels} to each edge of $E$, interpreted as presence times.
 The largest time label $L$ is called the \emph{lifetime} of $\G$.
 Reachability in these graphs is defined in terms of paths that traverse the edges chronologically.
 Precisely, a \emph{temporal path} is a sequence $\langle(e_i, t_i)\rangle$ such that $\langle e_i \rangle$ is a path in $G$, $\langle t_i \rangle$ is nondecreasing, and $t_i \in \lambda(e_i)$ for all $i$ in the sequence.
 The graph \G is temporally connected (\TC, for short) if it has at least one temporal path between all ordered pairs of vertices.